|THE ARORA REPORT

 Large accounts should also set up different full core position sizes based on the number of shares in the float and liquidity desired in a stock.

-A trade around position size simply refers to a quantity in excess of the full core position size.
+A trade around position simply refers to a shorter-term position separate and distinct from a longer-term position already being held.
 Trade around positions are designed to enhance the total return on a position by as much as 50-100%.

 A trade around position size is specified as a percentage of the full core position size.
 Here is an example: